 The final mistake is one of thinking that you can do it alone, believing that you don’t need support of others to get the word out there on how great the benefit is.
 For a discounts platform, more so than many other benefits, this is a big mistake and can be the difference between success and failure.
 You need the voice of others to help spread the word on the benefit, partly because more voices are better than one and partly because employees often have greater trust with their colleagues when it comes to this kind of benefits program.

 Here's my tip: At Reward Gateway, we suggest our clients use "champions" to help communicate your discounts platform.
-As Client Services Manager Bekkie Wetz explains in her blog titled "Four Ways to Create a Culture of Champions" these are the members of your workforce who will spread the message throughout your employee base on your behalf.
+These are the members of your workforce who will spread the message throughout your employee base on your behalf.
 They provide a human aspect; a trusting approach to communications because your employees are getting the message from their peers.